 TIP 17: Response to marine chemical incidents

-This paper provides an introduction to the issues involved in responding to chemical spills and addresses the range of hazards present, the behaviour of chemicals when spilt at sea and briefly reviews available response options.
+This paper introduces the issues involved in responding to chemical spills and addresses the range of hazards present, the behaviour of chemicals when spilt at sea and briefly reviews available response options.

 NATIONAL OCEANIC AND ATOSPHERIC ADMINISTRATION (NOAA)